Your first and most effective defense against internet-based threats.

 Disable the logging, and no information will be kept on the router or sent to any other machine.
 This should also clear any log the router has.

-It’s worth pointing out that most consumer-grade routers do not have the capacity to actually keep complete logs themselves.
-If they keep anything, it will only be a shorter, partial log.
+It’s worth pointing out that most consumer-grade routers do not have the capacity to keep complete logs themselves.
+If they keep anything, it will be a shorter, partial log.
 When enabled, some will offer to send the log to one of the computers on your network for storage.
 Simply disabling logging will not erase any logs stored elsewhere.

 7. Secure your router physically

 As we’ve already seen, even if the default administrative password is unique to your device, it’s still visible to anyone with physical access to the router who can see the sticker on which it’s printed.

 In fact, your secure router may not be secure at all if anyone can just walk up to it.

 All of your router’s security settings can be reset in a flash if someone has physical access to the device.
 Almost all routers have a “reset to factory defaults” mechanism (typically by holding a reset button for a certain amount of time).
 If someone can walk up to your router and do that, all the security settings you’ve enabled may be instantly erased.

 Only you can judge whether or not you need this extra level of physical security, but do consider it.
 It might be as simple as keeping the device in a locked room or closet.